 Temperatures soar to an average of 93°F in the summer months, making Pinnacles an uncomfortable place to hike at that time of year.
 That’s only part of the reason why you should visit Pinnacles National Park in spring though.

 The park is also known for the gorgeous wildflowers that bloom from late February through to May, so you’ll see swathes of yellow, purple, and red flowers as you hike the park.
 For hikes with the best views of wildflowers try the High Peaks Loop, Balconies Trail, and Juniper Canyon Trail.
+Get more information on Northern California wildflower destinations in our guide!

 We did the Bear Gulch Caves Trail and saw some beautiful wildflowers in May, but remember they depend on wet winters and sunny springs to bloom, so not every year is the same.
 Pinnacles National Park is a huge draw for rock climbers who like to tackle the park’s volcanic rock surfaces.